dlbewley/guifreelife-src/content/blog/Debugging-AWS-STS-Authentication-for-OpenShift-Operators.md

   - ingress-operator
 ```

-# Examine the JSON Web Token
+# Examining the JSON Web Token

 The [JWT][2] or JSON Web Token which contains **3 fields** delimited by a "**.**".